rodcabral/sort/README.md

 Sort
 =========

-Visualization of different sorting algorithms, made using C and SDL2.
+Program to visualize the process of different sorting algorithms.

 ![example](assets/example.png)